About YU’s Abbotsford Programs

 FIRETRUCK MOBILE DROP-IN

 Creating innovative ways to love on youth is one of our guiding principles in youth ministry.
 Our mobile drop-in center model has allowed Youth Unlimited to meet youth where they are at.
-In Abbotsford, this mobility allows us to connect to more communities across the city, creating connection points with hundreds of youth.
+In Abbotsford and Chilliwack, this mobility allows us to reach more communities across the cities, creating connection points with hundreds of youth.
 Nearing the end of the renovation phase, firetruck mobile drop-in center be road ready later this year.
 We are incredibly grateful to our friends, family, and partners who have supported this initiative.

 I’m Created to Connect (ICTC)

 Our ICTC ministry focuses on schools, youth and the community of West Abbotsford, which is predominantly South Asian.
 ICTC creates connection through school involvement, clubs, coaching, evening events and day trips.
 This is accompanied with door visits, mentoring times and small group connections.

 Connect with the Abbotsford team: